laravel-notification-channels/smsc-ru/README.md

 ### Setting up the SmscRu service

-Add your SmscRu login, secret key (hashed password) and default sender name  to your `config/services.php`:
+Add your SmscRu login, secret key (hashed password) and default sender name (or phone number) to your `config/services.php`:

 ```php
 // config/services.php